 - The names of both parties.
 Company name and address is good.
 Identify one party as the consignor, the other is the consignee.
 I always get them confused... which is why it's spelled out in my contract! :)

 - Spell out handling of the money - who gets what, who pays what, and when things happen.
 Define this clearly up front and stick to it!
-Some clients may be very laid-back about the spare change you generate for them... but all need to account for it with the IRS, as will you.
+Some clients may be very laid-back about the spare change you generate for them... but you will need to account for it with the IRS.

 - Who's possesses the product and who is responsible for it.
-I highly recommend you accept possession of the property to be sold and keep it under your own lock and key - keeps things from turning up missing when it's time to ship!
+I highly recommend you accept possession of the property to be sold and keep it under your own lock and key.
+This helps keep things from turning up missing when it's time to ship!
 This also means you will be responsible for it's safe-keeping... so get insurance on your consigned inventory.
 You may not experience theft from your garage... but what if that tree slams thru the roof and everything inside is soaked overnight by rain?

 And remember, contracts can be amended - if you come to a new agreement with your client that would require a modification to the terms of the contract, do so.
 Write down the change in terms, have both parties sign and date it, and keep the original in your files with a copy going to your client for their files.
 Simple, and it helps avoid confusion.

-Want to check out more of my lenses about eBay? - (or: Is This Guy Never Going To Shut Up?)
+Want to check out more of my articles about eBay? - (or: Is This Guy Never Going To Shut Up?)

 - My eBay ToolBox